|

 after he had been shot by a bar owner.
 Police were everywhere and

-police dogs bit fans as they waited to go into the match.
+Police dogs bit fans as they waited to go into the match.
 Once

 inside, it got no better, as Police tried to remove flags from the